codicoop/boilerplate_django/README.md

 ## Initial data generation or loading for development

-The `users`' app includes the `loaddevdata` command.
+The `project` app includes the `loaddevdata` command.
 Its purpose is to populate the database with initial data, either generated or loaded from fixtures, so when the developers needs to reset the database they don't have to repeat all the set up steps and manually create models entries to work with.

-Initially it only includes the creation of an Admin user that will not be superuser, but will have access to the admin panel and have all the permission groups assigned.
+Initially it only includes the creation of a Superuser and an Admin user which will not be superuser, but will have access to the admin panel and have all the permission groups assigned.

 This user is created because normally superuser access is not given to our customer, instead, we keep a superuser account for the developers and create